Cortrah/Discourse-Notes/chapter1.md

-# Setup
+# Development Setup

-This stuff is largely copied verbatim from Robin Ward's series of blog posts on
+There are 3 options